batoolfatima2135/Awesome-books/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, kindly give it a star.
+If you like this project, kindly give it a star.⭐

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and my coding partner for helping with this project
+I would like to thank Microverse and my coding partner for helping me with this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>